 2. Take The Uniform CPA Exam

-Once you have completed the education requirements defined by the Wisconsin Department of Regulation and Licensing, you can apply to take the Uniform CPA Examination.
+Once you have completed 120 semester credit hours of the 150 semester credit hour requirement you can apply to take the Uniform CPA Examination.

 Courses that include study guides and practice exams designed to help you prepare for the Uniform CPA Exam are available online through Fast Forward Academy.

 a.
 Apply through CPA Examination Services (CPAES).
-Register online or download application forms here.
-If applying by mail, send the completed application and requested documents (shown below) to:
+Register online here.
+All required documents (shown below) should be sent to:

 CPA Examination Services,